di-vo/my_nvim_conf/Keymaps.md

 - T<c> -> inverse of t
   - , -> go to previous occurence of c
   - ; -> go to next occurence of c
+- vi<bracket> -> select everything in brackets
+- va<bracket> -> select everything in brackets including brackets
+- viw -> select current word
+  - this also works with c, d and y commands

 ## Vertical Movements